Cal Parents - How you can help your student choose a major

 - Shouldn’t students know what they want to study when they enter college so they don’t fall behind their classmates?

 Some students come to Cal knowing where they want to focus their studies, but many do not!
-We expect that most who come in as freshmen will take the first few semesters to explore possible majors before choosing one; in fact, it’s common for students to change their minds about majors and careers several times before graduation.
+Most who come in as freshmen will take the first few semesters to explore possible majors before choosing one; in fact, it’s common for students to change their minds about majors and careers several times before graduation.
 And while a spirit of competition motivates some students, for many others it’s more productive to focus on their own interests and goals rather than feeling pressured to surpass others.

 - Does a student’s major limit his or her career options?